danzin/CryptoPriceScraper/README.md

 **Warning: Adding lots of assets can become resource heavy.
 The scraper spins a separate headless browser for every single asset.
-If you only need a specific price, use the `--no-default` flag and the `api/:coins` route**
+If you only need a specific price, use the `--no-default` flag with `api/:coins` route to add prices in the `prices.txt` file**